Enrolment

 Children from our preschool go to a number of different schools, however most attend one of the following schools:

-·Viewbank Primary School
+· Viewbank Primary School

-·Banyule Primary School
+· Banyule Primary School

-·St Martins Catholic School
+· St Martins Catholic School

 You will be able to make your group selection when we send out our enrolment form in the first few weeks of September.
 Whilst every effort is made to accommodate group selections made by all our families, our teaching team consider a number of important factors when determining groups.
 This includes group balance and dynamics, the needs of vulnerable children and those with medical or additional needs.
-Families who submit their forms and pay fee deposits promptly are also given priority, as are those who volunteer for a role on our committee of management.
+Families who submit their forms promptly are also given priority, as are those who volunteer for a role on our committee of management.

 Banyule Council manages all enrolments for 3yo and 4yo preschool and you can find a link to that information on enrolment here: